savitagup/901NodeIntro-1/Demos/Ch07-UsingExpress/4-middleware/README.md

         - Quicker than writing code that normalizes individual URL parameters
         - good for SEO (by ensuring there is single canonical URL for all of your content).
         - A 301 redirect is used to ensure that search engines are redirected to the lowercase, canonical version of your content

+1. Try hitting http://localhost:3746/CAPITALS in the browser.
+Notice the output in the browser.

+1. Hit control-c in the terminal to stop the server - but return to the prompt.

+### 7 Server 404

+1. Open 7server-404.js.
+Notice the port it will start on.

+1. Notice how the last middleware assumes that if you have reached it, we have a 404.

+1. From the terminal type node the number of this file, then hit tab to autocomplete to run the file.
+Hit return to start the server, control click to open the browser and verify behavior.

+1. Hit control-c in the terminal to stop the server - but return to the prompt.

+### 8 Server errors

+1. Open 8server-error.js.
+Notice the port it will start on.

+1. Notice on line 21 there is a new Error thrown.
+Express understands to return this type of synchrounous error.

+1. From the terminal type node the number of this file, then hit tab to autocomplete to run the file.
+Hit return to start the server.
+Try to hit the URL http://localhost:3748/syncerror control click to open the browser and verify behavior.

+    Open the network tab of the browser and look at the type of status code returned.

+1. Now look at line 26 of the server file.
+This is an asynchronous error, which is caught in the handler, and next() is called.
+This should cause teh handler to be called that takes in an error.
+Try to hit the URL http://localhost:3748/readnext control click to open the browser and verify behavior.

+1. Now check out line 37.
+Notice someoe commented out teh call to next.
+Try to hit the URL http://localhost:3748/readnext control click to open the browser and verify behavior.

+1. Hit control-c in the terminal to stop the server - but return to the prompt.